oroinc/documentation/backend/emails/index.rst

 In order to make the application able to find the owner of a certain email address, you have to create a provider that implements the ``Oro\Bundle\EmailBundle\Entity\Provider\EmailOwnerProviderInterface``.
-This interface contains two methods:
+This interface contains the following methods:

 ``getEmailOwnerClass()``
-    This is the class of the email owner entity (the class implementing the ``EmailOwnerInterface`` which is the ``Applicant`` class in the example above).
+    Gets the class of an email address owner entity (the class implementing the ``EmailOwnerInterface`` which is the ``Applicant`` class in the example above).

 ``findEmailOwner()``
-    Returns an entity that is the owner of an email address or ``null`` if no such owner exists.
+    Finds an entity object that is an owner of an email address or ``null`` if no such owner exists.
-    The returned object must be an instance of the class specified by ``getEmailOwnerClass()``.
+    The returned object must be an instance of the class specified by the ``getEmailOwnerClass()`` method.

+``getOrganizations()``
+    Gets the list of organization IDs where an email address is used.

+``getEmails()``
+    Gets the list of email addresses for an organization.

 The provider class should then look like this: